 Do you have any tips for new travel bloggers/aspiring travel bloggers?

 Don’t waste your time with social media!
 Focus on a solid keyword strategy early.
 Take a good blogging course sooner rather than later, so that you can learn how to do this.

 There’s some good free content out there, but much of it isn’t enough and can be confusing.
 Find a blogger you trust and take their course.

-Looking back, I think I wasted a good year gaining a pinterest and instagram following.
-I wrote so many articles incorrectly (and I’m still slowly working through to improve them).
+Looking back, I think I wasted a good year gaining a Pinterest and Instagram following.
+I wrote so many articles incorrectly (and I’m still slowly working to improve them).